Vice President, Education

 Martha S. Jones

-Martha S. Jones is Presidential Bicentennial Professor at the University of Michigan where she teaches history, African-American studies, and law.
+Martha S. Jones is Society of Black Alumni Presidential Professor of History at Johns Hopkins University where she teaches the history of African Americans, race, and law.
 Her books include All Bound Up Together: The Woman Question in African American Public Culture, Birthright Citizens: A History of Race and Rights in Antebellum America, and Toward an Intellectual History of Black Women.

 Manisha Sinha is the Draper Chair in American History at the University of Connecticut, Storrs.
 She was born in India and received her Ph.D from Columbia University where her dissertation was nominated for the Bancroft prize.
 Her recent book The Slave’s Cause has been reviewed by the Wall Street Journal, The New York Times, The Christian Science Monitor, The Atlantic, and the Boston Globe among other newspapers and journals.
 It was featured as the Editor’s Choice of the New York Times Book Review.
 She is the author of The Counterrevolution of Slavery: Politics and Ideology in Antebellum South Carolina (2000), recently named one of the ten best books on slavery in Politico.
 She received the Distinguished Graduate Mentor Award as well as the Chancellor’s Medal, the highest faculty honor, from the University of Massachusetts, where she taught for over twenty years.
 She has written for the New York Times and the Huffington Post and appeared on The Daily Show with Jon Stewart in 2014.
 She was an adviser and on-screen expert for the Emmy-nominated PBS documentary, The Abolitionists (2013), which is part of the National Endowment for the Humanities’ Created Equal film series.